 let’s us look at some of these trends that would help companies attract and retain the right customers i.e., the conscious customers.

 There are many behaviours that conscious customers adopt and if we understood them then we can market our sustainable products directly to them.
 The university of Cambridge mentioned ten behaviours that are adopted by the desired customers those include:

-No company can check off every item on the list below but it might be helpful to check off what your company does do now, this way you will be aware of what needs to be done, plan your progress then track it.
+Before companies go out there and start marketing their sustainable products they need to check off the list below but it might be helpful to check off what your company is doing now, this way you will be aware of what needs to be done, plan your progress then track it.

 The above list is not comprehensive as many organisations have needs particular to their business model and corporate culture.
-I have selected the most generic questions and they are a combination of B.Corp Impact Assessment questions and others including Patagonia’s book “The responsible company”
+We have selected the most generic questions and they are a combination of B.Corp Impact Assessment questions and others including Patagonia’s book “The responsible company”

 Communique specialises in communicating Environmental, Social, Governance (ESG) strategies.
 Our work has impacted 150K employees, 200k customers and resulted in £300M investment deals completed.
 If you need help gaining buy-in from your leadership team or designing your ESG communication strategy get in touch